deysarkarswarup/deysarkarswarup/README.md

 <img src="https://github.com/deysarkarswarup/deysarkarswarup/blob/master/Swarup_Dey_Sarkar.gif">

 - 👨 Competent IT professional with a track record in designing websites, both at the front-end and back-end.
-Currently, working as an Associate Software Engineer at Sunquest Information Systems.
+Currently, working as a Software Engineer at CliniSys Healthcare.
 My Other skills involve the Internet of Things (IoT) and Embedded Systems.
 I'm also an Android App Developer.

 - 🔭 Software Engineer at Clinisys
 - 🔭 Master in Computer Application from Heritage Institute of Technology, Kolkata.